oguh1-61803/biomeld-general-morphology-generator/README.md

 3. A .txt file, containing the topology of the CPPN.
 The nomanclature utilised in the file is as follows:
    * Nodes refers to neurons.
    * Negative ids represent input neurons.
 In this approach -1, -2, -3 are the ids of the three input neurons.
-   * Ids 0 and 1 are for the output neurons.
+   * Ids 0 and 1 are related to the output neurons.
    * The rest of ids are associated to hidden neurons.
    * Connections show the id of the "origin" node and the id of "destination" node.